kkrruumm/pcfu/README.md

 * `-p` - Specifies whether or not the domain should have Cloudflare proxying enabled.
   Valid values are `true` or `false`.
   (Config variable: `proxied`)

+* `-l` - Specifies whether or not the script should provide output when executed but the IP hasn't changed.
+  Valid values are 'true' or 'false'.
+  (Config variable: loud)

 The order these options are set in does not matter.